Rock climbing in Germany

 The Harz region in northern Germany is a great bouldering area located to the southeast of Hanover, with 2,500 boulder problems.
 The actual bouldering is situated close to the town of Goslar, and is a mixture of granite and sandstone rock.
 The Harz bouldering area is great for intermediate climbers, with more than 2,000 boulder problems graded at Fb 6b and below.

 The main bouldering area is in the Oker Valley (Okertal) that has many coarsely grained granite blocks of various sizes.
 The style of the bouldering is on vertical rock with crimps, large crystals, slopers, cracks and the occasional finger pocket.
 Other areas include Bad Harzburg (granite), Ottofelsen (granite), Langenstein (sandstone), Westerhausen (sandstone), and Bodenstein (sandstone).
-The definitive bouldering guidebook for the area is called Harz Block, and is available to buy from our shop.

 Rock climbing at Mayen